 Most important is the boat.
 Keep it light as possible since, unlike a propeller drive, you can’t change to a lower pitch jet drive impeller to increase load capability.

 Aluminum is usually the material of choice.
 It is light, tough and easy to form in the proper configuration.
-For outboard jets, the bottom thickness can range from 1/16” (.063) for 20-50 HP to 3/16” (.187) for motors up to 225 HP.
-The lighter gauge is more easily damaged whereas the heaviest gauge can be a weight problem on midrange power from 50-100 HP.
+For outboard jets, the minimum recommended bottom thickness is .100 Gauge but thicker gauge or UHMW reinforcement can be useful in treacherous waters.
+Just be mindful about weight.

 The size and shape of the bottom is very important.
 The object is to ride on top of the water, which requires a good planing surface, and to float as shallow as possible when shut down.
 Bottom should be at least 48 inches wide and boat length at least 14 feet long.